artemkorobko/sm2m-sdmmc/README.md

 - 10K internal buffer.
 - Status LED indicators.

-The file name on SD card is formatted based on a 16 bit starting address (sent from SM2M) with `.bin` extention and has the following format `<address>.bin`.
+The file name on SD card is generated after the 16 bit starting address (sent from SM2M) with `.bin` extention and has the following format `<address>.bin`.
 As an example, the file can be named starting form `0.bin` up to `65535.bin`.

 [SM2M SDMMC Adapter Bus Documentation](doc/BUS.md)
 [SM2M SDMMC Adapter Functional Design](doc/FUNC.md)